Is marijuana legal in Connecticut?

 No, patients under the age of 18 are allowed to qualify through one of the approved medical conditions listed above.
 For more information on how to obtain a license under 18 years old, visit here.

-Qualified patients can possess up to 2.5 ounces per month.
-However, a physician can recommend a lower dosage that the DCP must approve.
+Individuals may possess up to 1.5 oz, with an additional 5 oz locked in a home or car.
+1 oz of flower is considered equal to 5g of concentrate.
+Qualified patients can possess up to 3 ounces per month.
+However, a physician can recommend a lower or higher dosage that the DCP must approve.

 What kind of medical cannabis products can I buy in Connecticut?